- Larry Spears

 A former Deputy Commissioner of Commerce for West Virginia, Spears was chosen by then Governor Hulett Smith to open the first Appalachian Regional Commission office in West Virginia.

 Spears was married to former State Senator Jae Spears, an 18-year member of the West Virginia Legislature.
+They were wed on May 30, 1942, at the Chapel at Westover Field, Massachusetts.

 He directed the 30th Mountain State Forest Festival, one of the largest festivals in the Eastern United States.